Table of Contents

 - Cosmetic appeal and appearance of the child

 One needs to be aware of 2 closely related yet distinct terms when dealing with states of excess glucocorticoids circulating in the body.
 These are as follows:

 Cushing’s disease: When the source of excess ACTH leading to escalated levels of circulating glucocorticoids is a pituitary tumor, more specifically an ACTH-secreting adenoma, the patient concerned is said to have Cushing’s disease.

 Cushing’s syndrome: This term epitomizes all the other manifestations of increased circulating glucocorticoids-both endogenously and exogenously derived.

 Cushing syndrome was first described by Harvey Cushing, a voracious neurosurgeon in 1932.
 He was the one to expound the trans-sphenoidal surgery for pituitary adenomas and is rightfully known as the ‘Father of Neurosurgery’.

 Epidemiology of Cushing’s Syndrome in Children

-- Early age Cushing’s syndrome secondary to by mixed androgen and Cortisol-secreting adrenocortical tumors
+- Early age Cushing’s syndrome due to a predominance of mixed androgen and Cortisol-secreting adrenocortical tumors

-- Cushing’s syndrome in infancy secondary to McCune-Albright syndrome
+- Cushing’s syndrome in infancy caused due to McCune-Albright syndrome

-- Increased frequency of prepubertal Cushing in males rather than in females
+- Increased frequency of prepubertal Cushing in boys rather than girls

 - Seldom occurrence of ectopic ACTH syndrome